Department of Justice (Northern Ireland): Responsibilities

 In the Irish Government, its main counterpart is the Department of Justice.
 A considerable proportion of law enforcement in Northern Ireland (and media coverage of policing and justice stories) is taken up with unresolved cases arising from the Troubles, continuing paramilitary activity and tensions caused by sectarian division.
 The border results in differences in law between Northern Ireland (the only UK jurisdiction with an international land border) and the Republic of Ireland, which are exploited through smuggling and other forms of crime.
-The border is expected to become an external border of the European Union, following Brexit.
+The border has become an external border of the European Union, following Brexit.

 Finance

-The 2016-2017 Northern Ireland Executive budget allocated a £1,050.5 million resource budget to the Department of Justice:
+The 2016–2017 Northern Ireland Executive budget allocated a £1,050.5 million resource budget to the Department of Justice: